Irene Morgan: Early life, education and family

 Irene Morgan was born in 1917 in Baltimore.
 She went to local schools and was raised as a Seventh-day Adventist.
 Morgan married Sherwood Morgan Sr., and had a son and daughter with him.
 He died in 1948.

 During World War II, she helped the war effort by working at Glenn L. Martin, an aircraft manufacturer and defense contractor in Baltimore.
-She worked on the production line for the B-26 Marauder.
+She worked on the production line for the Martin B-26 Marauder.

 She later married Stanley Kirkaldy and lived with him in New York City.
 They ran a dry-cleaning business and a child-care center near where they lived in Queens.
 In her 60s Kirkaldy started college studies, attending St. John's University in New York City; she received her bachelor's degree when she was 68 years old.
 Five years later Morgan earned a master's degree in Urban Studies from Queens College.